7 Musters Road

 As a values driven family business, we have worked tirelessly over the past 24 years to develop a flexible live in care service that places our customers at its heart.
 We achieve this through directly employing all of our care staff and training and developing our carers to deliver person centred care in a dignified and respectful way.

 OverallRead overall summary

-This announced inspection took place on 20 October 2015.
 The inspection team consisted of an inspector and two Expert by Experiences.
 An Expert by Experience is a person who has personal experience of using or caring for someone who uses this type of care service.
 They carried out the telephone interviews with people prior to the office-based inspection.
 They spoke with 28 people who used the service and 11 relatives.

 To view the latest inspection report compiled by the CQC please click here »